-As a follow up to the article “The Importance of Project Sponsorship” from Key Observations February issue, if poorly engaged executive sponsors are the primary cause of projects not meeting goals, then, let’s think about how to better engage sponsors throughout the project to effect a more successful outcome.
+As a follow up to the article “The Importance of Project Sponsorship” from Key Observations February issue, if poorly engaged executive project sponsors are the primary cause of projects not meeting goals, then, let’s think about how to better engage sponsors throughout the project to effect a more successful outcome.

 Very often a project sponsor and a project manager are “assigned” to a project and it is assumed that they will work well together.
 As research has shown, too often, the project sponsor ends up being overextended and under prepared to support their projects.
 Project sponsors are most often very busy C-Level executives who in many cases are or give the impression of being unapproachable and so, working well together requires strategy.